tilezen/vector-datasource/docs/layers.md

 #### Changelog

-The current version of Mapzen vector tiles is **v0.10.0**.
-Our tiles are still in active development, but we try to minimize backwards incompatable breaking changes.
+The current version of Mapzen vector tiles is **v1.0.0**.

+Our tiles are still in active development, but we promise to minimize backwards incompatable breaking changes.
+We list data model promises in the Tilezen [SEMANTIC VERSIONING](https://github.com/mapzen/vector-datasource/tree/v1.0.0/SEMANTIC-VERSIONING.md) statement.

+If you're signed up for a [Mapzen API key](https://mapzen.com/developers) you should receive an email notifying you of upcoming changes before they are rolled out to production.
 We're also interested in your feedback at hello@mapzen.com!

-If you're signed up for a [Mapzen API key](https://mapzen.com/developers) you should receive an email notifying you of upcoming changes before they are rolled out to production.

-Read the full details in the project [CHANGELOG](https://github.com/mapzen/vector-datasource/tree/v0.10.0/CHANGELOG.md).
+Read the full details in the project [CHANGELOG](https://github.com/mapzen/vector-datasource/tree/v1.0.0/CHANGELOG.md).

 #### Feature ordering